Places to Live

 Johnson-McFarlane Hall, or J-Mac, is our smallest residence hall and steps away from STEM and Lamont classes.
 You'll love the "J-Mac Beach," a lawn area where students play Frisbee, catch some rays, and just hang out to people watch.Learn More

 Centennial Halls, or just Halls, is our largest residence hall for First Years.
-It's next door to Ritchie Center and close to the light rail station, Sturm Hall and Community Commons.
-Enjoy excellent dining in your own building, and catch a movie in the plush lounge.Learn More
+It's next door to Ritchie Center and near the light rail station, Sturm Hall and Community Commons.
+Halls also features a state of the art cashierless market in the building!Learn More

 Dimond Family Residential Village